flexion/ef-cms/docs/entities/Document.md

 ### receivedAt

-The date that this document (both paper and electronic) is received by the court.
+The date that this document (electronic is automatically entered by the system) is received by the court.

 > `date` | optional